 - Recurrent breast cancer

 - A breast lump or thickening that seems different from the surrounding tissues.

 - Change the size, shape, or appearance of a nipple.

 - Changes in the skin on the breast.
 Such as dimpling.

 - A newly inverted nipple.

 - Peeling, scaling, crusting, or flocking in the posted areas of the surrounding skin on the nipple (alveolar) or chest skin.

-- Lick or pitting skin on your breasts, like orange skin.
+- Lick or pitting skin on your breasts: like orange skin.

-When to see a doctor: If you find a throat or other change in your chest – even the recent mammogram was normal – make an appointment with your doctor for an instant assessment.
+When to see a doctor: If you find a throat or other change in your chest – even the recent mammogram was regular – make an appointment with your doctor for an instant assessment.

-Researchers have identified hormones, lifestyle and environmental factors that increase the risk of breast cancer.
+Researchers have identified hormones, lifestyle, and environmental factors that increase the risk of breast cancer.
 Perhaps your breast cancer is due to your genetic makeup and the complex conflict of your environment.